swharden/SWHarden.com/content/blog/2025-11-16-streaming-pi-digits.md

 tags: ["csharp", "JavaScript"]
 ---

 **This page describes a strategy for calculating pi one digit at a time** using a streaming algorithm that does not require floating point arithmetic.
-Although there are more exotic strategies for calculating pi, this one is surprisingly simple to implement, and it streams the digits of pi infinitely with O(N<sup>2</sup>) time complexity and O(N) space complexity.
+Although there are more exotic strategies for calculating pi, this one is surprisingly simple to implement, and it streams the digits of pi infinitely.
 Before we dive in, [give it a try in your browser](https://swharden.com/static/2025/11/16/pi)!

 <a href="https://swharden.com/static/2025/11/16/pi" target="_blank">
 <img src="https://swharden.com/static/2025/11/16/calculate-pi-browser2.png" class="w-75 mx-auto">